Lasitha-Jayawardana/Track-Me/Arduino/Track_Me_v1.1/README.md

 	2. Change following setting in source code before uploading.

-        // Set the settings before uploading
 		#define DEFAULTROUTE 1                      //This initialize default route for the device
 		#define DEVICEID 1                          //This initialize ID for the device
-        static const String URL =  "http://sltctrackme.000webhostapp.com"; //This initialize URL of Web Application
+		#define DEBOUNCE_TICKS 500                  // Route switch debounce time(ms)

+		String ipAddress = "sltclasith.000webhostapp.com/Track Me";         //this is the ip address of our server String APN = "dialogbb";    					    // Set the APN in your SIM provider